shafin08/Product-Tracker/README.md

 # Features
 Allows you to create a database that track the sales, profit and profit margin of your product.
 A live tracking mode that allows you to make direct changes to your database and see those changes in real time.
 Display a clear table of each product sales, profit, and profit margin.
-Display total profit and average profit margin
+Display total profit and average profit margin.

 # Input
 Each product have the following attributes: